apuder/iot-workshop/12/README.md

   <a href="https://raw.githubusercontent.com/apuder/iot-workshop/master/12/doc/Board_Manager.jpg"><img src="doc/Board_Manager-th.png"/></a>
 * Scroll down, select and install the "_esp8266_" platform published by the ESP8266 Community.
 * Select board _Tools > Board > Generic ESP8266 Module_.
 Note that no programmer needs to be selected.
 * Select port _Tools > Port_.
-It might be necessary to install a USB driver to recognize the FTDI cable which is available at <a href="https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers">silabs.com</a>.<br/>
+It might be necessary to install a USB driver to recognize the FTDI adapter which is available at <a href="http://www.ftdichip.com/Drivers/VCP.htm">ftdichip.com</a>.<br/>
   <a href="https://raw.githubusercontent.com/apuder/iot-workshop/master/12/doc/Port_Setting.jpg"><img src="doc/Port_Setting-th.png"/></a>

 ### IFTTT